(1) The organization and functions of the Department of Administration and its attached agencies are described in this rule.

 (3) Attached Boards, Commissions, and Councils.
 The following boards, commissions, and councils are allocated to the department for administrative purposes:

 (a) Board of County Printing.
-The Board of County Printing consists of five members appointed by the Governor with the consent of the Montana Senate.
+The Board of County Printing, established under 2-15-1026, MCA, consists of five members appointed by the Governor with the consent of the Montana Senate.
 The board's purpose is to adopt and publish a schedule of maximum prices to be charged for county legal advertising and to establish printing standards for county legal advertising.
-Additional rules regarding the board are set out in ARM Title 2, chapter 67.
+Rules regarding the board are set out in ARM Title 2, Chapter 67.

 (b) Board of Examiners.
-The Board of Examiners consists of the Governor, Secretary of State, and Attorney General.
+The Board of Examiners (2-15-1007, MCA) consists of the Governor, Secretary of State, and Attorney General.
 The board is authorized to prescribe the form and terms of the sale of bonds for the state and take whatever actions are lawful and necessary for their issuance and payment.
-Additional rules regarding the board are set out in chapter 53.
+Board rules are set out in Chapter 53.

 (c) Burial Preservation Board.
-The Burial Preservation Board consists of 13 members appointed by the Governor.
+The Burial Preservation Board, established under 22-3-804, MCA, consists of 13 members appointed by the Governor.
 The purpose of the board is to help protect from disturbance or destruction all human skeletal remains, burial sites, and burial material within the state of Montana.
-Additional rules regarding the board, including the board's organization, are set out in chapter 65.
+Rules regarding the board, including the board's organization, are set out in Chapter 65.

-(e) Public Employees' Retirement Board.
-The Public Employees' Retirement Board is composed of seven members appointed by the Governor.
+(f) Public Employees' Retirement Board.
+The Public Employees' Retirement Board, established under 2-15-1009, MCA, is composed of seven members appointed by the Governor.
 The board establishes policies that provide employees of the state and its political subdivisions with quality retirement, disability, and death benefits.
 The board also conducts hearings and adjudicates contested cases.
 Board-administered retirement systems cover traditional public employees, judges, and public safety officers, but generally exclude teachers.
 The Montana Public Employee Retirement Administration, an agency of state government, is responsible for the day-to-day administration of the retirement systems.
-The board's rules are found in chapter 43.
+The board's rules are found in Chapter 43.

-(g) State Compensation Insurance Fund Board.
+(h) State Compensation Insurance Fund Board.
 The Board of Directors of State Compensation Insurance Fund consists of seven members appointed by the Governor to govern the State Fund, a workers' compensation insurer which is a nonprofit independent public corporation.
-The organization of the State Compensation Insurance Fund and additional rules are set out in chapter 55.
+The organization of the State Compensation Insurance Fund, established under 2-15-1019, MCA, and additional rules are set out in Chapter 55.

-(j) Teachers' Retirement Board.
-The Teachers' Retirement Board is composed of six members appointed by the Governor.
+(i) Teachers' Retirement Board.
+The Teachers' Retirement Board (2-15-1010, MCA) is composed of six members appointed by the Governor.
 The board provides a comprehensive retirement plan for all members of the state Teachers' Retirement System.
 This includes offering the broadest and fairest possible range of disability, death, and retirement benefits to qualified members.
 The Teachers' Retirement Board maintains an office of state government entitled the "Teachers' Retirement System."
-Additional rules are set out in chapter 44.
+Additional rules are set out in Chapter 44.

-(l) State Lottery Commission.
-The State Lottery Commission consists of five members appointed by the Governor to establish and operate a state lottery.
-The organizational structure and additional rules regarding the Montana Lottery are set out in chapter 63.
+(j) State Lottery Commission.
+The State Lottery Commission (23-7-201, MCA) consists of five members appointed by the Governor to establish and operate a state lottery.
+The organizational structure and additional rules regarding the Montana Lottery are set out in Chapter 63.

-(p) State Employee Group Benefits Advisory Council.
-The State Employee Group Benefits Advisory Council is selected by the department from a diverse group that adequately represents state employees.
-The council, established by 2-15-1016, MCA, advises the department regarding state employee group benefit plans and the sick leave fund.
+(m) State Employee Group Benefits Advisory Council.
+The State Employee Group Benefits Advisory Council members are selected by the department director from a diverse group representing state employees and retirees.
+The council, established by 2-15-1016, MCA, advises the department regarding state employee group benefit plans managed by the Health Care and Benefits Division.